1 Introduction

 Travel arrangements paid for by third parties must be approved by the responsible line manager, or, in case of receipt by a line manager, after approval from the CEO;

-Approved travel arrangements must be reported to Compliance via (compliance@deribit.com), who will register it in the ‘Register of gifts & entertainment.
+Approved travel arrangements must be reported to Compliance via (compliance-internal@deribit.com), who will register it in the ‘Gifts & Entertainment Register’.

 The provision of Gifts or Entertainment to a third party should be approved by a line manager, or, if the amount is substantial or may create the impression of an undue payment, after approval from the CEO;